sopra-fs24-group-39/MapMystery-Server/contributions.md

 #### What will I do this week?
 - Create an interactive Map so that one can take a guess of the current location
 #### What are the obstacles to progress?
-- Integrating a functional module into a system
+- Integrating a functional module into a system, i.e. when having a complete working of the Geoguesser running in a module, how to integrate it into the Map Mystery System.
 ### Tim:
 #### What did I do last week?
 - Component that clalcualtes the distance between two points, given in latitude and longitude, on a sphere which can output the distnace in any unit of measurement for distance (m, km in, yd etc.) [#30](https://github.com/sopra-fs24-group-39/MapMystery-client/issues/30)